galtproject/galtproject-docs/en/Whitepaper.md

 - Access to the Community budgets can be usurped.
 - Proccess of creation of Rules is difficult and also can be easily usurped.

 In this paper, we propose a mechanism for registering property, creating public budgets for its protection and laws using smart contracts on the Ethereum blockchain.
-Proposed mechanism is blockchain agnostic and can be implemented simultaneously on several blockchains with the ability to exchange state.
+Proposed mechanism is blockchain agnostic and can be implemented simultaneously on several blockchains with the ability to exchange blockchain states.
+This document describes only the general principles.
+A detailed description of the algorithms and logic of smart contracts is described in the documentation.
+Decentralized applications - a living organism, changing and developing.
+Therefore, the principles described, documentation and code are subject to change.

 ## Property accounting on Smart contracts